Make An Appointment

 • Numbness

-• Changes in skin temperature (ranging from hot and sweaty to cold)
+• Changes in skin temperature (ranging from hot to cold)

-• Changes in growth of nails and hair
+• Changes in the growth rate of nails and hair

 • Changes in skin texture